Frequently Asked Questions

 The lake association does not have any authority to treat or control the weeds.
 However, we did work with Kieser & Associates, Environmental Science and Engineering from Kalamazoo who mapped the aquatic plants in the lake.
 The report found that we have little, if any, invasive plants.
 Most are native to the lake and are good for the eco-system and fishing.
 Recent weed growth may be due to a number of factors: increase in the number of sunny days, lack of lake ice over the winter, and a decrease in boat activity.
 The association will continue to monitor the weeds for future examination and report back on any findings.

-When and where is the Lake Association Annual meeting?
+When and where is the Annual Lake Association meeting?

-The meeting will be held on Saturday, June 7th 9:00 am The meeting will take place at the Fabius Township Hall, 13108 Broadway Road, Three Rivers.
-NOTE: Please bring your own coffee and we’ll provide the donuts.
+The meeting will be held on Saturday, June 6th at 9:00am and takes place at the Fabius Township Hall, 13108 Broadway Road, Three Rivers.

 Can I attend the general lake Board meetings?

-Our Board of Directors meet 6 times a year.
-(See dates below) All meetings are held at the Fabius Township Hall at 9am and we welcome all Pleasant Lake residents to join us.
+Our Board of Directors meet 6 times a year (see dates below).
+All meetings are held at the Fabius Township Hall at 9am and we welcome all Pleasant Lake residents to join us.

 If you ever have a question or concern, please reach out to your road rep, a board member or click on the "CONTACT US" button on this website.
 We will answer you directly as soon as we can.
 If you have a question/concern that you want the entire board to hear, let us know so we can discuss it at our next board meeting.